padenot/ringbuf.js/README.md

 A thread-safe wait-free single-consumer single-producer ring buffer for the web, and some utilities.

+The main files of this library:

-- `js/ringbuf.js`: base data structure
+- `js/ringbuf.js`: base data structure, implementing the ring-buffer.
+This is intentionally heavily commented.
-- `js/audioqueue.js`: wrapper for audio data streaming
+- `js/audioqueue.js`: wrapper for audio data streaming, without using `postMessage`.
-- `js/param.js`: wrapper for parameter changes
+- `js/param.js`: wrapper for parameter changes, allowing to send pairs of index and value without using `postMessage`.

+This library contains an example, explained below, with the following files:

 - `example/app.js`: example usage, main thread side (send audio and param changes to the real-time thread)